53of 100

 Stay ahead of ticks in Lyndon

-The TickZone app (coming soon) alerts you when Lyndon's risk climbs, so protection happens before the bite.
+The TickZone iPhone app alerts you the evening before Lyndon's risk spikes, so protection happens before the bite.